gem/oq-engine/doc/internals.md

 ### DbServer

-Sometimes it's useful to run the DbServer in background for debug purposes.
+Sometimes it's useful to run the DbServer in foreground for debug purposes.
 It can be started like this:

 ```bash
 $ oq dbserver start